damian-pastorini/reldens-items/README.md

 - Create "modifiers", which will be executed by the item and will affect the target properties, for example: a "modifier" could be: property = "hp", "action" = "increase proportion", value = "100%" and the item will be basically a health potion.
+- Items exchange between inventories to create a "shop" or just "trade" items.

 ---